 14. I Have Three Good Reasons Why You Shouldn’t Eat Me

 Ayala Fishaimer captured the negotiations of a fox and a mouse in Israel.

 We hope the latter one had good skills in convincing the fox to look for something else for dinner.

 Kunal Gupta took this cute photo of a baby elephant and its mother having fun at the Kaziranga National Park, in India.

 It looks like the kid is giving his mom a bunch of flowers.
 In reality, the mother was teaching the calf how to eat hyacinth.

 Funny animal pictures need perfect timing, a deep knowledge of photography, and patience.

-These photography winners were patient enough to wait for the right moment.
+These finalists of the Comedy Wildlife Photography Awards were patient enough to wait for the right moment.